yaxan/Naruto_Handsign_Classification/README.md

 ## Models

-MobileNetV2, ResNet50, VGG16, and InceptionV3 models were chosen for the classification task.
-Out of the four models, VGG16 performed the best at an accuracy of **93.60%** for the test dataset as well as a minimum accuracy of **83.33%** for the live demo.
+We experimented on MobileNetV2, ResNet50, VGG16, and InceptionV3 architectures due to their prominence in image classification tasks.
+We froze all but their last few layers to take advantage of their feature extraction capabilities they learned from being trained on the imagenet dataset, effectively using transfer-learning for our image-classifcation task.
+Out of the four models/architectures, VGG16 performed the best at an accuracy of **93.60%** on the mannually curated static test dataset as well as a minimum accuracy of **83.33%** for the live demo.

 Architecture of the VGG16 model is shown below.